-- (1) Environmentally sensitive and geologic hazard areas, as defined in Article 1-11, shall also be depicted on a supplemental environmental plan sheet. - (2) Ceontour intervals shall be two (2) feet - (3), Aa tree protection plan, data block, and tree protection areas as required by Article 26 - (4) shall be required and that the plan information shall be of an exact nature, rather than approximate or general.
+- (1) Environmentally sensitive and geologic hazard areas, as defined in Article 1-11, shall also be depicted on a supplemental environmental plan sheet; - (2) Ceontour intervals shall be two (2) feet: - [3], Aa tree protection plan, data block, and tree protection areas as required by Article 26: - (4) A lighting plan as required by Article 30; and - (5) Proposed easements for utilities or other purposes, including dimensions and labels. - (4) shall be required and that the plan information shall be of an exact nature, rather than approximate or general.